Chemaclass/stored-cold-seed-kata/README.md

 ### 3rd iteration

-Instead of passing the binary number as string, allow passing it as integer in the same function.
+Instead of passing the binary number as `string`, allow passing it as `integer` in the same function.

 ```php
 readWord("000000000001") == readWord(0b000000000001) == "abandon"